 The owner Sanu lives at the property with his wife and a lovely daughter.
 The family is heartwarming, and the daughter is extremely adorable.
 As soon as she comes back from preschool, she would grab her small lifejacket and would jump in the lake, and her joy would be unparalleled.
-The hosts boast about their non-vegetarian cuisines, especially fish, but for vegetarians, the food was good, a bit pricey considering the portion size that they serve.
+The hosts boast about their non-vegetarian cuisines, especially fish, but for vegetarians, the food variety was average, a bit pricey too considering the portion size that they serve.

 Begnas Coffee House

 Cherish a good hot cup of coffee?
 You’ll get it here.
 Along with the fantastic coffee that they serve here, they also run a decent place to stay.
 The Begnas Coffee House is the right choice for you to stay with a family that is loving and caring.
 The rooms are clean, and few of them have a good view of the mountains too, the menu is small, but everything is cooked from scratch.
 The family has their coffee farms, and the coffee was one of the best in the region.